stalker-tools/tools/README.md

 Finally, nowadays AI allows game designers create multimedia content and this hybrid engine provide simply way to use it.

+Tested on Firefox and Chrome on Ubuntu and Android.

 # Installation

 Dependencies: